 - Centre for the Resolution of Intractable Conflict (CRIC) CRIC focuses on pathways to and from politically motivated violence and conflict resolution and training in various environments with diverse actors across the globe.
 Based at Harris Manchester College.

 PEFM aims to shed light on the way in which institutions, including macroeconomic policy frameworks, interact with financial markets.
-In the wake of the global and euro area crises, it seeks to promote a better understanding of financial markets and to contribute to improved policy formulation and execution in the future.
-The programme was established in October 2012 at the European Studies Centre, St Antony’s College, Oxford.
+It seeks to promote a better understanding of financial markets and to contribute to improved policy formulation and execution in the future.

 - South East European Studies at Oxford (SEESOX)